boone-p/Craigslist-Remake/README.md

 # Intro to Software Engineering Fall 2021 Project

+The Free Stuff App drew inspiration from poplular eCommerce websites such as CraigsList or Amazon.
+We wanted to implement features that mimicked these websites to get a better understanding of real world applications.
+Some standout features are our user authentication system, our search engine system, and our image submission form.
+These were the three core implementations that took up the most time during the development process and replicates what a professional web application would do.

 [![freestuffapp CI](https://github.com/Free-Stuff-App/csc307project/actions/workflows/node.js.yml/badge.svg)](https://github.com/Free-Stuff-App/csc307project/actions/workflows/node.js.yml)

 This project primarily follows the style and formatting rules outlined by Prettier: https://prettier.io/docs/en/options.html